How To Tell If Your Seafood is Fresh - Nordic Catch

 Fish Filets

-When buying fresh fish filets such as salmon, tuna, and/or cod, pay attention to these areas:
+When buying fresh fish filets such as salmon, tuna, or cod, pay attention to these areas:

-• Scales: Fresh fish will have shiny, intact scales.
-The scales should be tightly attached to the body, and the skin should have a metallic sheen.
-If the scales are falling off or the fish looks dull, it’s a sign that it’s no longer fresh.
+• Scales: Fresh fish will have shiny, intact scales tightly attached to the body, and the skin should have a metallic sheen.
+If the scales are falling off or the fish looks dull, it’s a sign that the fish is no longer fresh.

 Shellfish

-• Closed Shells: Like fresh Japanese scallops, fresh shellfish will have closed shells.
+• Closed shells: Like Japanese scallops, fresh shellfish will have closed shells.
 If a shell is slightly open, tap it.
 If the shell closes, the shellfish is still alive and fresh.
-If the shell doesn’t close, avoid it; this is a sign that the shellfish is no longer alive and fresh.
+If the shell doesn’t close, avoid it — it’s a sign the shellfish is no longer alive.

 Frequently Asked Questions